If you’re currently considering home as your ideal location for the birth of your baby, you may have received unsolicited comments like...

 4 Tips if you are considering a home birth:

-1. Get informed.
-Know your options and use the decision making above tools to make an informed decision that is right for you.
+Get informed.
+Know your options and use the decision making above tools to make an informed decision that feels right for you.

-3. You can always change your mind.
-If you plan to birth at home and then change your mind and decide to birth in hospital at any point before or during labour, thats ok.
+You can always change your mind.
+It's ok to plan to birth at home and then change your mind, for whatever reason, and decide to birth in hospital at any point before or during labour.
 However, it's easier to book a home birth and change your mind to go into hospital than the other way round.

-I hope you found this blog useful in your decision making.
-If you want to find out more about home birth here are some resources I regularly recommend to clients.
+I hope you found this blog useful.
+If you want to find out more about home birth below are some resources I regularly recommend to clients.
 I'm also happy to talk more about my own personal experience of planning and birthing my baby at home, just get in touch with any questions.
-You are welcome to book a Birth Prep Power Hour if you wish to discuss anything more in depth.
+You are welcome to book a Birth Prep Power Hour if you wish to discuss anything more in depth or a group or private hypnobirthing course.
 Visit the website for details.

 Sources for more information: